-- By speeding up the transmission of any given volume of [not compressed] information along nerve fibres, thus speeding up reactions by a person or other animal; - Or by reducing the bandwidth needed for the transmission of the same volume of [not compressed] information in a given time.
+- By speeding up the transmission of any given volume of [not compressed] information along nerve fibres, thus speeding up reactions to (dangerous or advantageous) stimuli by a person or other animal; - Or by reducing the bandwidth needed for the transmission of the same volume of [not compressed] information in a given time. - Of course, small differences between views from our left and right eyes are interpreted by our brain as the distance from our eyes to the things that we are looking at (see footnote in Section 4.3).

-3.3 Merging multiple views to make one
+4.3 Merging multiple views to make one

-If, when we are looking at something, we close our eyes for a moment and open them again, what do we see?
-Normally, it is the same as what we saw before.
-But creating a single view out of the before and after views, means unifying the two patterns to make one and thus compressing the information, as shown schematically in Figure 2.
+If, when we are looking at a landscape, we close our eyes for a moment and open them again, what do we see?
+Normally, it is the same as what we saw before, usually with small differences due to the differing positions of our left and right eyes.4 But creating a single view out of the before and after views, means unifying the two patterns to make one and thus compressing the information, as shown schematically in Figure 2.